prookyon/MonoObsLog2/README.md

   [Link to download page with several versions](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-supported-redistributable-version)

   [Direct link to X64 version](https://aka.ms/vc14/vc_redist.x64.exe)

+  x64 installer is also included in release package.
 - I have not tested on anything else than Windows 11

 ## Installation